Our team

 Outside of patient care, Tom enjoys hiking throughout the Pacific Northwest, seeing all manner of live music (and being a music nerd,but not an insufferable one) and a more limited manner of live sporting events (Storm/Reign/Sounders games), and doing street medic work at protests and for mutual aid projects.

-Thomas will be in-network with all major commercial plans, but will only be open to current CHM patients who wish to transfer care.
-For CHM patients who wish to transfer care to Thomas, please sign up below.
+Thomas will be in-network with all major commercial plans, but will only be open to patients who previously saw Alice Manos, MD, Troy Flaherty, ARNP, or Jessica Rongitsch, MD, who wish to transfer care.
+For those patients who wish to transfer care to Thomas, please sign up below.
 For all other patients, please check back periodically to find out when he is open to new patients.

 Vy Chu, MD, FACP